firefrost91/gsoc-ml4sci-2025/common-task/README.md

 - **Classification Report** and **Confusion Matrix** for model performance.

 ## Model:
-You can download the trained model from [https://drive.google.com/file/d/1i4Xgtwy3hxz2EL3OzMInG0RMBiwzXMht/view?usp=sharing].
+You can download the trained model from [Drive link](https://drive.google.com/file/d/1i4Xgtwy3hxz2EL3OzMInG0RMBiwzXMht/view?usp=sharing).

 ## Known Issues:
 - During final feature visualization using **t-SNE**, a **RuntimeError** occurred due to a shape mismatch in the linear layer.
 This issue likely stems from an incorrect flattening or mismatch in the expected input shape for the linear layer during feature extraction.